Trails open 365 days a year, dawn to dusk

 The nature center was recently updated!

-New exhibits and activities, view our extensive collection of reptiles and amphibians, meet live birds of prey, try your hand at one of our many interactive exhibits, and by all means, explore our trails!
+New and rotating exhibits and activities, view our extensive collection of native and exotic reptiles and amphibians, meet live birds of prey, try your hand at one of our many interactive exhibits, and by all means, explore our trails!

 New Exhibits and Live animals

 Members: admitted Free

 Non-members: $5/Adults, $3/Children (12 & under) & Seniors (65+)

 New at Barnes: On loan from Adam Harris of “Harris in Wonderland” store

 3 Yellow-banded Poison Dart Frogs at feeding time!
 View video HERE

 Located in Bristol, Connecticut, the original 40-acre parcel, purchased in 1969, and where the Harry C. Barnes Memorial Nature Center now sits, was the first landholding of ELCCT.